CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

    Notes:

-   * This uploads the source code from your working directory, whether or not it's checked-in or compiled, so consider running small-scale local tests beforehand using [the manual runscripts](https://github.com/CovertLab/wcEcoli#using-the-manual-runscripts).
+   * This uploads the source code from your working directory, whether or not it's checked-in or compiled.
+   * Consider running small-scale local tests beforehand using [the manual runscripts](https://github.com/CovertLab/wcEcoli#using-the-manual-runscripts).
    You can shorten the run time via command line options like runSim's `--length-sec`.
    * This creates a Docker image named `gcr.io/allen-discovery-center-mcovert/$USER-wcm-code` in